 In the test soil, we’re growing broccoli and basil, a quick-growing and slow-growing microgreen, respectfully.

-However, it will be interesting to see how the coir/peat mix grows basil.
-If you've read Which Microgreen Soil is Best for Slow-growing Microgreens? you know that the coir-based soil did the best right up to the end when the peat-based Happy Frog appeared to overtake the Coco Loco.
+However, seeing how the coir/peat mix grows basil will be interesting.
+If you’ve read Which Microgreen Soil is Best for Slow-growing Microgreens?
+You know that the coir-based soil did the best right up to the end when the peat-based Happy Frog appeared to overtake the Coco Loco.

 Soil Test Procedures

 Similar planting trays (same size, number of watering holes, etc.) are filled with both the soil media.

 The same mass of Waltham Broccoli and Genovese Basil seeds is sown into each tray that has been pre-wetted with the same volume of water.
 Here’s how we plant the trays.

 During the blackout period, the exact weight is placed on each stack and covered to block light with the broccoli trays placed beneath the basil trays.

 Once removed from blackout, the trays are placed under the same light in the same position and bottom watered.
 After an hour, if there’s excess water in the tray, it’s removed.